 International Student Admissions

 Applicants for whom English is not the native language must submit a score report for one of the tests below in order to obtain admission to the MFA program:

-- Test for English as a Foreign Language (TOEFL) with a minimum score of 90 on the internet-based test, 577 on the paper-based test, or 233 on the computer-based test.
+- Test Of English as a Foreign Language (TOEFL), with a minimum score of 90 on the internet-based test, 577 on the paper-based test, or 233 on the computer-based test

-To ensure that official TOEFL and IELTS score reports arrive as needed, please use our institution code (6929) and department code (15) when making arrangements with the testing agency.
-It takes six weeks for scores to be sent to us, so applicants should plan to take the test well in advance of the application deadline (January 15).
+To ensure that official TOEFL and IELTS score reports arrive as needed, applicants should use our institution code (6929) and department code (15) when making arrangements with the testing agency.
+It takes six weeks for scores to be sent to us, so applicants should plan to take the test well in advance of the application deadline.